abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

   indicative, meaning to talk/speak.
 The person being addressed is usually in the dative.

-    All these people also revered both your image and the images of the gods and spoke ill to Christ.
+    All these people also revered both your image and the statues of the gods and spoke ill to Christ.

 17. *Adfirmabant autem hanc fuisse summam uel culpae suae uel erroris, quod